uludag/nosql-biosets/hmdb/readme.md

   Includes example queries

-* [drugbank.py](drugbank.py) Index DrugBank xml dataset with MongoDB, or save drug interactions as NetworkX graph file.
+* [drugbank.py](drugbank.py) Index DrugBank xml dataset with MongoDB, or Elasticsearch, or save drug-drug interactions as graph file in GML format.
   Tests made with DrugBank version 5.0

-* [queries.py](queries.py) Query API for DrugBank data indexed with MongoDB, _at its early stages_
+* [queries.py](queries.py) Query API for DrugBank data indexed with MongoDB, _at its early stages_.

+  When executed from command line can save DrugBank interaction networks as graph files in GML format, _an example command line
+    is presented further on this page_
+   * `--qc`: MongoDB query clause to select subsets of DrugBank entries
+   *  `--graphfile`: File name for saving the output graph in GML format
 ### Usage HMDB

 ```bash